Graduate Department of History

 Please review all college-wide degree requirements summarized in the “College of Arts and Sciences” chapter of this Graduate Bulletin.

-For the MA degree with thesis, the student will complete a minimum of thirty-three semester hours of graduate work, six of which must be in HIS 5971, Thesis.
-As part of the thirty-three hours, the student must take HIS 6059, Historical Methods.
+For the MA degree with thesis, the student will complete a minimum of thirty-three semester hours of graduate work.
+At least 24 of those hours must be taken on a letter grade basis, and six of the 33 must be in HIS 5971, Thesis.
+As part of the 33 hours, the student must take HIS 6059, Historical Methods.
 The MA without thesis substitutes two major papers for the thesis.
 For details regarding major and minor field requirements, consult the department's graduate handbook.

-In addition, the student must fulfill the language requirement (reading knowledge of one foreign language) and write an acceptable thesis.
+In addition, the student must fulfill the language requirement (reading knowledge of one foreign language) and write an acceptable thesis or two major papers for students completing the MA without thesis.

 Master's Program in History with a Major in Public History